simp/simp-doc/docs/contributors_guide/maintenance/simp_puppet_module_release_procedures/Pre_Release_Checklist.rst

 upgrade the last full SIMP release.
 For both CentOS 6 and CentOS 7, do the following:

 #.
-Bring up a CentOS server that was booted from the appropriate SIMP
+Bring up a CentOS server that was booted from the last SIMP ISO
-   ISO and for which ``simp config`` and ``simp bootstrap`` has been run.
+   release and for which ``simp config`` and ``simp bootstrap`` has been run.

    ..
 NOTE::

-      The `simp-packer`_ project is the easiest way to create a SIMP VM that has been bootstrapped.
+      If the VirtualBox for the last SIMP ISO was created by the `simp-packer`_ project, you can simply setup the appropriate VirtualBox network for that box and then bring up that bootstrapped image with ``vagrant up``.

 #.
 Copy the component RPM generated from the above RPM verification
    check to the server and install with yum.
 For example,

    .. code-block:: bash

-      sudo yum install pupmod-simp-iptables-6.0.2-2016.1.noarch.rpm
+      sudo yum install pupmod-simp-iptables-6.0.3-1.noarch.rpm

    ..
 NOTE::